CMunoz-28/seeker-marketing-strategy/README.md

 I contributed to and supported Seeker's marketing execution: creating content and visuals, assisting with campaign support and outreach, posting on organic channels, and helping organize and document marketing materials.

-I did not own Seeker's overall growth strategy, company positioning, business direction, final decisions, or end-to-end growth outcomes.
-Those are set by the Seeker team.
-This repository documents my individual contributions only, not a claim of founder-level, equity-level, or full ownership of Seeker's growth.

 ## Official Channels & Listings

 | Type | Channel | Link |